bob123456678/TrainControl/Readme.md

 If you change the local files, clicking on "Sync with CS2" will update the layouts.
 This effectively lets you customize the layout even without a CS2.
 Some users might find this easier than inputting data into the CS3 UI.

 Some sample files are included in the `cs2_sample_layout` folder.

+Expanded support for CS3 layouts (and the CS3 locomotive database) is planned for the future.

 **Building the project from source:**